Shanmus4/Polaroid/README.md

 - [x] Guarantee high-res, pixel-perfect polaroid capture (matches preview, includes border).
 - [x] Refactor layout for maintainability and modularity.
 - [x] Update documentation and planning files for all recent changes.
+- [x] Gallery modal now updates immediately when a new image is captured.
+- [x] Arrow keys (left/right) and arrow buttons now switch filters for live preview and capture.
+- [x] CamanJS library setup verified and required for all filter features.
 - [ ] Improve accessibility and add tests.

 ---